Disclosure: This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases at no extra cost to you.

 The Ergobaby Embrace Baby Carrier was comfortable to wear and made walks, errands, and even simple things around the house easier.

-Instead of filling your home with dozens of products, focusing on a small group of practical items can make those early weeks much smoother.
+Instead of filling your home with dozens of products, focusing on a small group of practical items can make those early weeks so much smoother.